Do you want to buy a little migraine relief gift for your beloved migraineur... or yourself?

 "I love you whether you have a migraine or not!"

-are always nice to see.
-It is hard to feel loved when your head is exploding.
-I am speaking for myself here.
+This is always nice to see.
+It can be hard to feel loved when your head's exploding on a regular basis.

 Biofeedback training is also proven to help reduce migraine attacks.
 This one called Wild Divine teaches both biofeedback and meditation.

-I have attempted to compile all the things I have found over the years for migraine relief on one page - our pain relief store, so you can have a look there for gifts as well.
+I have compiled all the things I have found over the years for migraine relief on one page called pain relief store, so you can have a look there for migraine relief gifts as well.

 My husband recently bought me hand warmers - I must admit they do help.
 Not only do they keep my hands warm, as I turn into an icicle with a migraine coming, they seem to reduce the pain as well.